redblade7/smtoomuch/README.md

 Last updated May 25, 2017 (v5.3)

+(Development version - last updated May 25, 2017.
+You might want to download v5.3 from the Releases page instead.)

 These files for the Linux fortune program provide over 6500 "You Know You Watch Too Much Sailor Moon When..." jokes created between c.
 1995 and 2017.

 Most of the jokes come from Anton Ptitsin's YKYWTMSMW Compilation book, version 5, released on April 18, 2007.
 The fortunes are derived from the plaintext version of the book.